 Architecture Research, 2018–

-Raül Avilla studied architecture in Barcelona School of Architecture (ETSAB-UPC) and in the Accademia di Architettura di Mendrisio (AAM-USI), graduating in 2013.
-After living for three years in South America, he gained a Master of Philosophy in Architecture and Urban Design (Projective Cities) at the Architectural Association in London (AA) in 2018.
-He is currently a PhD candidate in the Royal College of Art, researching in the intersection between the political agency of housing, the social agendas embedded in the definition of the domestic space and the recent disciplinary shift promoted by young collectives of architects who are claiming to assume new roles regarding city transformation and housing procurement.
+Raül Avilla studied architecture at the Barcelona School of Architecture (ETSAB-UPC) and the Accademia di Architettura di Mendrisio (AAM-USI) in Switzerland, graduating in 2013.
+After living in South America for three years, he gained an MPhil in Architecture and Urban Design (Projective Cities) at the Architectural Association in London in 2018.
+He is currently a PhD candidate at the Royal College of Art, researching at the intersection between the political agency of housing, the social agendas embedded in the definition of the domestic space and the recent disciplinary shift promoted by young collectives of architects who are claiming to assume new roles regarding city transformation and housing procurement.

-Since 2013 he runs his own practice, combining it with research and personal projects.
-He has experience in international architecture practices such as BAAS Jordi Badia in Barcelona; E2A in Zurich and Beals Lyon in Santiago de Chile.
-He is a member of the collective Arquitectos de Cabecera, that works from academia and in community-led design in Barcelona, and that has been awarded with the City of Barcelona Architecture Award in 2015, nominated to the Mies van der Rohe awards in 2017, and exhibited in the Spanish Pavilion of the 2018 Biennale of Architecture in Venice.
+Raül has run his own practice since 2013, combining it with research and personal projects.
+He is a member of the collective Arquitectos de Cabecera, which works from academia and in community-led design in Barcelona, and which was awarded the City of Barcelona Architecture Award in 2015, nominated for the Mies van der Rohe awards in 2017, and exhibited in the Spanish Pavilion of the of Venice Architecture Biennale in 2018.